alanpurple/item_embed_rec/README.md

 # item_embed_rec
 Recommendation using item embedding based on user history
 ## GradientBoosting(machine learning using only CPU) version
-gbc - using GradientBoosting for classification tf_wals - WALS(Weighted Alternating Least Sqaure by Tensorflow)
+gbc - using GradientBoosting for classification
+tf_wals - WALS(Weighted Alternating Least Sqaure by Tensorflow)
+wp_predict - method hub for many models